Aldaviva/RemoteDesktopServicesCertificateSelector/Readme.md

 It's a portable application.
 You can save it, run it, and then delete it when you're done.
 It won't leave any files or registry values behind.

 ## Certificate Conversion
 Both your public certificate and private key are required for servers like Remote Desktop Services.
-These must be imported into a Windows certificate store using [PCKS #12](https://wikipedia.org/wiki/PKCS_12) format, which uses the P12 and PFX file extensions.
+These must be imported into a Windows certificate store using [PKCS #12](https://wikipedia.org/wiki/PKCS_12) format, which uses the P12 and PFX file extensions.
 If you don't convert to PKCS #12, the private key can't be imported, and you won't be able to encrypt traffic on your server.

 If you have a certificate that you want to import, like a PEM or DER encoded keypair, you will first need to temporarily convert it to PKCS #12: